Babiana: Leaves

 The leaves consist of a narrow sheath partially enclosing the sheaths of other leaves and the stem, and a laterally compressed blade with a right and left surface, rather than an upper and lower surface.
 The axils of the sheath and blade are at a distinct angle with each other.
 The leaf blades of most species of Babiana are pleated, meaning that the surfaces of the leaf abruptly and repetitively change angle at the location of one of the veins.
 Such so-called plicate leaves are unusual in the subfamily Crocoidae.
 The leaves are usually hairy and the hairs may vary from short hairs hard to the touch or velvety, to long and soft.
 Several species have almost hairless leaves, but even then, the leaf margins or sheaths are mostly hairy.
 The leaves of seedlings of all Babiana species are always softly hairy.
 Leaf blade morphology is moderately variable.
 There are some species with an almost plane leaf blade surface, in some species the leaf blade is twisted or more or less coiled, or the margins may undulate.
 In B. cuneata, B. flabellifolia, B. lanata and B. praemorsa the leaf tip consists of several irregular teeth and appears to have been bitten off by grazing animals.
-B. brachystachys has leaf blades that are oval in section with a few strong longitudal grooves.
+B. brachystachys has leaf blades that are oval in section with a few strong longitudinal grooves.
 The angle between the sheath and the leaf blades is particularly large in some species, including B. lewisiana, B. salteri and B. tritonioides, where the blade is almost at a right angles to the sheaths and extends from the plant almost horizontally.
 The blades of the leaves in Babiana do not have a central vein, a character shared with other Iridaceae genera that also have pleated leaves, such as Crocosmia.
 At each pleat, a larger vein is located at the outer angle, while a much smaller vein is located at the inside of the fold.
 In Crocoidea with plane leaves, both vascular bundles are of comparable size.
 All hairs consist of a single string of cells (uniseriate hairs), and are mostly concentrated along the veins or the margins.
 Along the entire leaf margin is a vascular bundle that is protected by a hard tissue (sclerenchyma).
 The epidermal cells along the margin are hardly different from those covering the rest of the blade.
 This is unlike several other genera in the Crocoidae subfamily that neither have a marginal vein nor a sclerenchyma strand, while the epidermal cells along the margin are columnar with thickened radial walls.